ceramicskate0/Wrapper-For-MITMF/README.md

-# Wrapper-For-MITMF
+# What is a Wrapper-For-MITMF?
-Makes using MITMF easier
+Its designed to make using MITMF easier for people who dont use it often.

 #Pre Req:
 1. Install MITMF.py (see his repo for details)(https://github.com/byt3bl33d3r/MITMf)